WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

 ## Introduction

-**Updated on 18th August, works with the latest/current version 1.20, including the True Full Screen Mode and Resolution options**
+**Updated on 18th August, works with the latest/current version 1.20, including the True Full Screen Mode and Resolution options.**

 This is a simple FPS Unlocker that can be used to **push Wuthering Waves's max FPS cap beyond the default 60 FPS regardless of your Graphics Card / GPU**. it also allows you to **enable True Full Screen Mode / Exclusive Full Screen** and **set your desired Full Screen